Jayaramvenkatanarayanan/sample-TradeAPI/README.md

 # Trade API

 A brokerage company's accounts and trading management platform.
-One requirement is for a REST API service to manage trades using the Nodejs Express framework with MongoDB
+One requirement is for a REST API service to manage trades using the Nodejs Express framework with MongoDB.

 ## Getting Started

-Follwoing npm packages used to develope this project
+Follwoing npm packages used to develope this project.

 |NPM package    | Version       | Description   |
 | ------------- | ------------- |-------------- |